-When the irrevocable trust is set up, the grantor may set conditions for the timing of distributions.
+The grantor may set conditions for the timing of distributing assets from an irrevocable trust.
 For example, the grantor may decide that beneficiaries cannot receive assets until they reach the age of 30 to prevent a young beneficiary from misusing the income.

 For persons who died in 2017, the federal estate tax exemption is $5.49 million.
 Above that amount, the remaining assets are taxed at a rate of 40 percent.
 This is not an issue for trusts set up as irrevocable, but it is for those that become irrevocable at the grantor’s death.
 However, even if you inherit more than $5.49 million from the trust, it is the trust itself that pays the federal estate tax, not the inheritor.
 Some states have an estate tax, but again, this money is paid by the estate, not the inheritor.

 Several states also impose an inheritance tax, although whether or not you must pay such a tax depends on your relationship to the decedent.
+Irrevocable trust beneficiary taxes differ significantly from state to state.
 If you are a lineal heir, such as a child or grandchild, you may not have to pay an inheritance tax.
 If you are not a lineal heir, such as a niece or nephew or are not related to the decedent, higher inheritance tax rates are likely.
 For 2017, the following states imposed an inheritance tax:

 - New Jersey